To complete contestable jointing work on our network, you will need authorisation. We have detailed the process below with some useful guidance.

 - Where applicable, confirmation of attendance at any SP jointing re-train courses.

-- Provision of their previous authorisation categories e.g. WL1.
-Dependant on timescales, it may be necessary for the individuals to attend a re-training course or have a JCAR assessment to bring them up to the standard of the current jointing kits.
+- Previous authorisation categories e.g. WL1.
+Dependent on timescales, individuals many need to attend a re-training course or have a JCAR assessment to bring them up to the standard of the current jointing kits.

 - HV jointing